fctr-id/okta-ai-agent/README.md

 ## Legal Notice

-This software is proprietary and confidential.
-Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.
+Please refer to License.md file for licensing info

-© 2024 All rights reserved.
+© 2024 Fctr .All rights reserved.